Earn Your MA or PhD in English

 Temple University is a Research I university, and the Graduate Programs in English offer the MA, the PhD, and the MFA in Creative Writing.
 The literature programs balance theoretical sophistication with historical scope and are designed to give students a foundational knowledge in traditional and emerging fields in English studies and a grounding in the methods of literary research.
 The English program provides foundational training in the major areas of literary and cultural studies as well as more specialized seminars in research topics.
 In addition, we are strong in such traditional areas as Composition and Rhetoric, pre-1800 British literature, American literature, and ethnic and global literatures.

-If you want to complete your educational journey with a master’s degree or want to explore education at the graduate level before committing to a PhD program, the Department of English offers a two-year MA in English master of arts degree.
+The Department of English offers a two-year Master of Arts degree in English if you want to complete your educational journey with a master’s degree or want to explore education at the graduate level before committing to a PhD program.
 Graduates find employment in high schools or preparatory schools, in editing or publishing, or as professional writers.
 Others go on to doctoral study at Temple and other institutions.
 Funding is usually reserved for PhD students.

-Graduates with a PhD typically go on to careers in college teaching and related fields.
+English PhD graduates typically go on to careers in college teaching and related fields.
 Foundational courses provide the broad background needed for independent research, while our advanced graduate classes allow you to engage with cutting-edge faculty research.
 Our special topics courses have recently covered the following subjects:

 - Literary Aesthetics